Alejandroq12/employee-management/README.md

 - **Why did you code this project?**

-  - Because I want to master Vue.js.
+  - Because I want to master JavaScript.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>